 Q&A with Punahou’s Archivist

-In honor of National Archives Month this October, we are celebrating Punahou’s own Archives, a treasure trove that catalogs Punahou’s near 180 years of history.
+In honor of National Archives Month in October, we celebrate Punahou’s own Archives, a treasure trove that catalogs over 180 years of Punahou history.
 Archivist Kylee Mar answers frequently asked questions related to the Archives and her role as the School’s Archivist, since taking the position in 1999.

 Punahou Archivist Kylee Mar